SEL Tip: Navigating End-Of-Year Issues

 SEL Tip: Play, Connect, Believe

-In a world full of parenting advice, we try to keep things simple.
-We tell parents to keep just three things in mind as you try to foster an i-Can! environment at home: Play Connect Believe Play: It’s fun AND It Builds Your Brain Dr. Stuart Brown calls play, “The brain’s best form
+In a world full of parenting advice, we try to keep things simple: Play, Connect, Believe Play: It’s fun AND It Builds Your Brain Dr. Stuart Brown calls play, “The brain’s best form of exercise.”
+Research shows that play numerous benefits for both children and adults, including building: Cooperation Creativity Empathy Flexibility Optimism Problem Solving

 Read More >>